pablosdos/camera-system/docs/source/device/register.rst

 Register
 ============

 Plug in your device.
 Browse for **http://camera-system.device**.
 Provide installation guide with wifi credentials.
-Use `use`_ device.
+Go to `use`_. device.